 A major petrochemical refining company in Asia challenged Eddyfi to come up with an inspection solution capable of detecting FAC and erosion in carbon steel pipes and elbows containing high-temperature, high-velocity fluids.

 Flow-accelerated corrosion is a corrosion mechanism where a normally protective oxide layer on a metal surface dissolves in fast-flowing fluid.
 The underlying metal corrodes to recreate the oxide, perpetuating metal loss.
-By definition, the rate of FAC depends on the flow velocity.
+By definition, the FAC rate depends on the flow velocity.
 FAC often affects carbon steel piping.

 - Diameter: 318.5 mm (12.5 in)